akshay-v-kaushik/BillSplit/README.md

 # BillSplit
-# By Akshay V Kaushik, Harsha D, Abhaya Simha S P
+# By Akshay V Kaushik
 Bill Splitter is a Mobile Application built on Android Studio and java.
 It is a demonstration of the Algorithm that I designed and developed to minimize the number of transactions when splitting a bill using Knapsack algorithm as our inspiration.